Abelian groups without 3-chromatic Cayley graphs: Introduction

 \begin{corollary} Let $X$ be a connected non-bipartite graph.
 If $\pi_1(\N(X))$ is torsion then $\chi(X)\geq 4$. \end{corollary}

 In the literature there are several competing notions of homotopy equivalence, fundamental group, etc.\ for graphs ({\it cf}.\ \cite{Mal}).
-The article \cite{San} introduces one such set of concepts particularly useful for our purposes.
-In particular, it defines a discrete fundamental group $\pi_1(X)$ of a graph $X$ which is particularly easy to calculate for Cayley graphs over abelian groups $G$.
+The article \cite{San} discusses one such set of concepts particularly useful for our purposes.
+(These ideas seem to have been developed independently elsewhere as well; the articles \cite{matsushita} and \cite{wrochna} also introduce identical or equivalent definitions.)
+In particular, \cite{San} defines a discrete fundamental group $\pi_1(X)$ of a graph $X$ which is particularly easy to calculate for Cayley graphs over abelian groups $G$.
+(This $\pi_1(X)$ is denoted $\pi^2_1(X)$ in \cite{matsushita}.)
 Additionally, $\pi_1(X)$ contains $\pi_1(\N(X))$ as a subgroup.
 Thus, one direction of \cref{thm:chi3iff} follows by showing the discrete fundamental group $\pi_1(\Cay(G,S))$ is torsion and applying \cref{cor:pi1-torsion}.

 The remainder of this paper is organized as follows.
 In \cref{sec:3-chromatic} we show that \cref{thm:chi3iff} does not hold for groups of any other exponent.
-In \cref{sec:discrete} we introduce the preliminaries needed to prove \cref{thm:chi3iff}.
+In \cref{sec:discrete} we introduce the preliminaries needed to prove non-3-chromaticity in \cref{thm:chi3iff}.
 Although topologically motivated, the objects introduced in this section are defined purely combinatorially and require no topological background to appreciate.
 In \cref{sec:obstructions}, we prove a theorem that implies both \cref{thm:chi3iff} and \cref{cor:pi1-torsion} as corollaries, then use the same ideas to prove \cref{thm:homology}.
 We conclude in \cref{sec:concluding} with some open questions and additional remarks.